patrickmt/mdloader/README.md

 `make`

-This will create a build/ directory with the compiled executable.
+This will create a `build` directory with the compiled executable and required applet-*.bin files.
 Run `./build/mdloader` to test.

 ## Usage